tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 Occasionally you will find that different groups have conflicting perspectives about what the documentation should say.
 For example, Engineering might want to be much more hesitant about supporting a feature that Product Management wants to advertise in a more visible way.
 Or BD might want you to avoid including too many technical details, instead of focusing more on a decision-maker audience than an engineering integrator audience.
 In contrast, your partner engineers might want you to include more technical details, even including min and max values that no one knows and which BD doesn't care about.

-Realization of misalignment between groups is expected during the review process.
+Realizations about misalignment between groups is expected during the review process.
 Reviewing documentation serves two hidden purposes: (1) it raises awareness about conflicting perspectives on products, and (2) it forces people to come to an agreement.
 As a writer, because you're the one defining and describing the product, you're the driving force to create the alignment.
 Just don't be surprised when your doc suddenly spawns a sense of controversy and heated exchange between groups.
-That's what it's supposed to do.
+Sometimes, that's what it's supposed to do.
+This disagreement has been hiding in the shadows, and now by putting ideas into writing, you've forced the disagreement into the sun &mdash; people will have to deal with it.

 If you're really caught in a pickle, don't try to take sides or promote your own view.
 Instead, bring the two parties together in a meeting to hash it out.
 You might have your own thoughts about the right direction, and since you control the docs, you can choose the direction you want to go.
 But it usually doesn't go well when tech writers face off against PMs or Engineering in battles like these.
 You might need to function as a broker between the two sides, trying to find a compromise that appeases both parties.